News update:

 Tickets and Fares

-Standard Class Afternoon Tea costs £42.75 per adult, £22.00 for children aged between 5 and 15 and £4.90 for children under 5 (under 5s not eating may travel free).
+Standard Class Afternoon Tea costs £49.50 per adult, £27.50 for children aged between 5 and 15 and £4.90 for children under 5 (under 5s not eating may travel free).

-Upgrade to First Class for £30.00.
+Upgrade to First Class for an exclusive compartment and a glass of Prosecco.

 Upgrades are for your whole party, not per-person.
 First Class seats a maximum of four.